HITLiXincodes/MTNet/README.md

 ## How to use
 ### Train
-You can re-train the model easily by running the train.py file.
+To retrain the model, simply run train.py.
 ```
 python train.py
 ```
-You need to modify the relevant setting at first in the file train.py.
+You need to modify the relevant settings in the train.py file first.
+**Make sure there are no subdirectories and that all encrypted images and ground truth files share the same filenames.**

 ```
 input_dir: the path that you put the encrypted images